-Abbot's Wood offers visitors waymarked forest trails, an adventure play area, barbecues and picnic sites.
+Abbot's Wood offers visitors waymarked forest trails, barbecues and picnic sites.
 There is also a large grass area for ball games.

 Go for a wander along Abbot's Amble or take a short stroll on Oaks Walk.
 Look out a variety of wildlife, bird boxes and bluebells in spring.

 Wheelchair users may find portions of the trails difficult in terms of grade and surface quality.

 The play equipment at Abbot's Wood was reaching the end of its life and has therefore been removed in the interests of safety.
 The intention is to replace it at some point in the future, and further updates will be given in due course.
 In the meanwhile there is a swing, a climbing tree and stepping stones in addition to acres of woodland for children to explore and play in!

 There are three bookable barbecues on site for a fee of £33.00 (payable by debit or credit car, or cheque).
 Please ring 0300 067 4880 at least a week in advance to check availability and to make a booking.